Javey/javey.github.io/tpl/pages/documents/tutorial.md

 #### Compile template

-Call `Vdt.compile` method to compile a template.
+Call `Vdt.compile()` method to compile a template.
 The method will return a template function.
 When you call the function directly a `vnode` will be returned.
 `vnode` is a concept of `virtual-dom`.
-We may use the vnode sometimes.
-Call `Vdt` method to create a vdt object.
+The `vnode` is useful sometimes, we can pass it to another template.
+Call `Vdt()` method to create a vdt object.
 The method can take a template string or a template function as parameter.
-It will call `Vdt.compile` method when a template string passed in.
+It will call `Vdt.compile()` method when a template string passed in.

 ```js
 var source = document.getElementById("#template").innerHTML,